tocco/tocco-docs/framework/configuration/entity-listener.rst

 InterruptibleEntityFacadeAdapter
 --------------------------------

-An :abbr:`InterruptibleEntityFacadeAdapter (ch.tocco.nice2.persist.entity.events.InterruptibleEntityFacadeAdapter)` is
+An :nice:`InterruptibleEntityFacadeAdapter <ch/tocco/nice2/persist/entity/events/InterruptibleEntityFacadeAdapter>` is
 executed for every :abbr:`EntityFacadeEvent (ch.tocco.nice2.persist.history.impl.tasks.FacadeEvent)` which belongs to the entity on which the listener is contributed to listen to.
-This means every time ``setValue`` or a similar method is called on the entity the :abbr:`InterruptibleEntityFacadeAdapter (ch.tocco.nice2.persist.entity.events.InterruptibleEntityFacadeAdapter)` is executed.
+This means every time ``setValue`` or a similar method is called on the entity the :nice:`InterruptibleEntityFacadeAdapter <ch/tocco/nice2/persist/entity/events/InterruptibleEntityFacadeAdapter>` is executed.

 .. note::
-   The :abbr:`InterruptibleEntityFacadeAdapter (ch.tocco.nice2.persist.entity.events.InterruptibleEntityFacadeAdapter)`
+   The :nice:`InterruptibleEntityFacadeAdapter <ch/tocco/nice2/persist/entity/events/InterruptibleEntityFacadeAdapter>`
-   is almost the same as the :abbr:`EntityFacadeListener (ch.tocco.nice2.persist.entity.events.EntityFacadeListener)` but handles rolled-back transactions and InterruptedExceptions itself.
-Always use the :abbr:`InterruptibleEntityFacadeAdapter (ch.tocco.nice2.persist.entity.events.InterruptibleEntityFacadeAdapter)` if there is not a good reason to not use it.
+   is almost the same as the :nice:`EntityFacadeListener <ch/tocco/nice2/persist/entity/events/EntityFacadeListener>` but handles rolled-back transactions and InterruptedExceptions itself.
+Always use the :nice:`InterruptibleEntityFacadeAdapter <ch/tocco/nice2/persist/entity/events/InterruptibleEntityFacadeAdapter>` if there is not a good reason to not use it.

-To add a :abbr:`InterruptibleEntityFacadeAdapter (ch.tocco.nice2.persist.entity.events.InterruptibleEntityFacadeAdapter)`
+To add a :nice:`InterruptibleEntityFacadeAdapter <ch/tocco/nice2/persist/entity/events/InterruptibleEntityFacadeAdapter>`
 add a Java class which extends the class.
 Add the class in the ``impl`` module where you working on.

 .. code-block:: Java